FJrodafo/University/Cheat_sheets/Docker/README.md

 ### Build and start the updated app container

-Now, build your updated version of the image, using the docker build command (make sure you are in the `getting-started-app` directory):
+Now, build your updated version of the image, using the docker build command (Make sure you are in the `getting-started-app` directory):

 ```shell
 docker build -t getting-started .